Above photo of Queen's Head Inn which was originally deeded to the College by John Harvard.

 - Furthering a sense of campus community, College traditions, and Harvard spirit

-The Cambridge Queen's Head operates as a part of Harvard College's Office of Student Life.
+The Cambridge Queen's Head operates as a part of Harvard College's Dean of Students Office.